soom-kang/Angular-Random-Chart-Generator/README.md

 ## ETC

-This project is obtimized & tested in `Chrome`.
+This project is optimized & tested in `Chrome`.

 ---